 2. Are afraid of getting close and getting hurt

 They feel that if they allow themselves too get close they are going to get disappointed or will get hurt.

 3. Don’t know the right thing to do

 They want to keep talking to you, but then they read online advice telling them that they shouldn’t be talking to you.
 They might even think that acting hot and cold will make you miss them more, and want them back.

 What do you do when your case is blowing hot and cold?

 1. Be consistent with how you are with them

-Consistency is so important that I tell my clients: it’s better to risk coming across as needy than make your ex feel that they can’t trust you not to hurt them (again).
+Consistency is so important.
+I tell my clients: It’s better to risk coming across as needy than make your ex feel that they can’t trust you not to hurt them (again).

 Consistency should not be confused with being predictable.
-Being predictable is doing the same thing over and over.
+Being predictable is doing the same thing over and over with consistency.
 It’s contacting your ex every x number of days (like clockwork).
-It’s sending “hi, how are/what’s up/how’s you day?” text every time you make contact (blah, blah, blah).
-It’s bringing up the old relationship/getting back together in every conversation (nag, nag, nag).
-It’s your ex ending every conversation with you trying to hang on (please, please, please).
-Etc.
+It’s sending “hi, how are/what’s up/how’s you day?” text every time you make contact.
+It’s bringing up the old relationship/getting back together in every conversation.
+It’s your ex ending every conversation with you trying to hang on etc.

 - Being the same regardless of what your ex chooses to do/does.